 Pitt in Greece is a true travel adventure!
-This is a mobile program that has us spending a number of days at various cities throughout Greece.
-We have our “second home” on our own bus that magically takes us through the Greek countryside and mountains to our next destination!
-Along the way, you meet all kinds of people!
+This is a mobile program taking place in Tolo, Olympia, Karpathos, and Athens - Greece.
+Through this program you will meet all kinds of people!
 You literally “see” history as you make your own history!
-We learn as we go; we don’t stop!
+We learn as we go.
 We’ll teach and be taught as we traverse the country, as we interact with locals and key people in their respective fields and life experiences; and we want to produce learning products in many and diverse formats.
 You will “play” too!
 You dance their dances, sing their songs and enjoy the country’s natural beauty at its beaches, on its boats, in its mountains, cities and towns!
 Life while on Pitt in Greece is a kaleidoscope of sensations and experiences, and one that you owe to yourself while at Pitt!

 As an engaged and active participant in this program, you will have the opportunity to:

 - Study the history of sports from ancient Greece to the Modern Olympics

 - Understand how tourism can be an all-encompassing socioeconomic phenomenon